task-mule/task-mule/README.md

 Task-Mule finished.
 ```

+Note that the output tells you how long the task took to complete.
+This trivial task is over so quickly it doesn't even register!

 ## Adding a child task

-Let's create another trivial task to illustrate how to add a child task.
+Let's create another trivial task to illustrate a child task:

-Create the next task like this:

 	npx task-mule create-task my-child-task